QMCPACK/qmcpack/docs/installation.rst

   ./config/build_olcf_summit.sh
   ls bin

-Building Quantum Espresso
+Building Quantum ESPRESSO
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-We provide a build script for the v6.4.1 release of Quantum Espresso (QE).
+We provide a build script for the v6.4.1 release of Quantum ESPRESSO (QE).
 The following can be used to build a CPU version of QE on Summit, placing the script in the external\_codes/quantum\_espresso directory.